bopopescu/campus-cow/README.md

 # Description
 ‣ Each player can choose to be a cowboy or a cow.
 There can only be one cow.
 The first cowboy to find the cow wins the game.

 ‣ To win, a cowboy must be within 50m of the cow.
-The color of each player's geomarker tells the player how close they are to the cow.
+If multiple cowboys are within 50m of the cow, the closest cowboy will win.

+‣ A cow can see all players on the map and their respective marker colors.
+A cowboy can only see all other cowboy markers; however, the position of the cow will be revealed every 15 seconds to motivate the cow to move instead of hide in one place.

-‣ Red, orange, and yellow correspond to a cowboy being within 200m, 400m, and 600m of the cow's current location.
+‣ Red, orange, and yellow markers correspond to a cowboy being within 200m, 400m, and 600m of the cow's current location.
 A blue marker means that the cowboy is farther than 600m from the cow.

 # Design
 ‣ Designed a client with Java that sends each device's current location to the server while simultaneously parsing JSON Objects that hold the locations/ID of each player, storing the data into HashMaps